AtharvSalunke/AtharvSalunke/README.md

 ## 🧠 Fun Fact

-> “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House
+> “Code is like a forest always crawling with bugs, but beauty lies in the debugging.” – Atharv Salunke (first time writing a quote lol)

 ---